Neuro-Robotic-Touch-Laboratory/Cuneate-Spiking-Neuronal-Network/README.md

 LICENSING

-Please read the details in individual files, as it includes some codes that are not authored by us.
+Please read the details in individual files, as it includes some third-party codes.
 _____________________________________

 @author Ana Clara Pereira R. da Costa – ana-clara-p@ufu.br